Difference Between Population and Sample

 It is practical

-In most cases, a population can be too large for a researcher to collect accurate data considering the constraint of size.
-A sample offers a representation of the entire population, that is sampled accordingly.
+In most cases, a population can be too large to collect accurate data.
+Samples offer a representation of the whole population, if sampled accordingly.
 Samples allow researchers to collect data that can be analyzed to offer insights into the whole population.

 It offers urgent data

 When it comes to research, the amount of time available can be a defining factor for a study.
-A sample offers a smaller set of the population for review, that delivers data that can be used to represent the entire population.
+A sample offers a smaller set of the population for review, that delivers data that is useful to represent the whole population.
 Conducting a survey on a smaller sample, as opposed to the entire population can save precious time for researchers.

 It is cost-effective